 This body is the administrative arm of the Supreme Court.
 Its function is to provide administrative support to the courts.

 CREC – Court Reporter Education Committee

 This committee is under the auspices of the Certified Court Reporter Board of Examiners.
-The chair and members must hold an officialship and are appointed by the Supreme Court.
+The chair and members are appointed by the Supreme Court.
 Its function is to develop, review, and accredit continuing education programs for certified court reporters in Missouri.
 It is not connected with MCRA.
-Reporters currently serving on the committee are: Joanne Martin, Chair, Dorothy Jean Brown, Mary K. Conway, Linda Dattilo, Kathy Foley, Corky Daniels, Rebecca Ramsey and Ann Sprague.
+Reporters currently serving on the committee are: Linda Dattilo, Chair.
+Kathy Foley, Brett Harrison, Connie McKeen, Pam Koch, Shana Crane, Andrea Patterson, and Jessica Musser.